MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 IDs, and clients are encouraged to offer additional ALPNs that they support (subject to security constraints).

-TO BE REMOVED: The ALPN semantics in {{AltSvc}} are ambiguous, and problematic in some interpretations.
-We should update {{AltSvc}}
-to give it well-defined semantics that match HTTPS RRs.

 ### Untrusted channel

 SVCB does not require or provide any assurance of authenticity.
 (DNSSEC